Miller: Demoliton is part of Thiering's DNA

 In addition, he would enter figure-8 races—events that would have up to 35 cars maneuvering their way around a course shaped like the number 8—with no traffic lights at the intersection.

-Between his driving skill and knowledge of some inside advantages—think New England Patriots—Thiering ruled the Rockford Speedway in these specialty races that attracted large crowds to hear the crunching of metal and sometimes see the fisticuffs afterward.
+Between his driving skills and knowledge of some inside advantages—think New England Patriots—Thiering ruled the Rockford Speedway in these specialty races that attracted large crowds to hear the crunching of metal and sometimes led to fisticuffs among the participants afterward.

 “Whether you were wrecking buildings or junking cars, there was a lot of money in that,” Thiering said.
 “That’s all I was after my whole life.
 It was money.
 I didn’t care for hard work.”

-Thiering bought a crane, a couple of trucks and crawler loaders at auctions, and started TNT Wrecking.
+Thiering bought a crane, a couple trucks and crawler loaders at auctions and started TNT Wrecking.

 He took down the old Labor Temple on South Franklin Street in 1974.
 People could fill their pickup trucks with salvage bricks for $10.